-Polynator is able to search a crystal structure for specific shapes on a graph theoretical basis (see section 3.6).
+Polynator is able to search a crystal structure for specific shapes on a graph theoretical basis (see section 3.7).
 A prerequisite for this is the establishment of bonds via the connectivity criteria panel.
 It is generally recommended to use the atomic radii or distance options for this purpose.
 The connected atoms form a graph, i.e. a set of vertices (atoms) connected by edges (bonds).
-This graph, which comprises all generated atoms, can be traced in order to find specific subgraphs, e.g. six-membered rings, icosahedra, supertetrahedra, etc. The graph tracing algorithm currently does not distinguish between atoms of different elements.
-Computation times for graph tracing operations can vary greatly, ranging from a few milliseconds to several minutes on a regular PC.
+This graph, which comprises all generated atoms, can be traced in order to find specific subgraphs, e.g. six-membered rings, icosahedra, supertetrahedra, etc. Computation times for graph tracing operations can vary greatly, ranging from a few milliseconds to several minutes on a regular PC.
 This is due to the number of combinations scaling factorially with the density of connections in a crystal structure.
 For this reason, it is advisable to make sure no unintended bonds are created and no unintended atoms included.

-To utilize this feature, enter the name of a target graph in the top right field of the graph tracing instructions panel and confirm your choice by pressing Enter, thus transferring the request to the box below.
-Tracing instructions instruct Polynator's graph tracing algorithm to find and isolate all unique instances of the target subgraph in any of the crystal structures to be analyzed.
-In the select mode, the respective atoms are packaged as clusters of central atoms to be analyzed further.
-The select mode can also be used without checking the connect central atoms box.
-In that case, only coordination environments in which the ligands form the specified subgraph are analyzed further.
+To utilize this feature, enter the name of a target graph in the top right field of the graph templates panel and confirm your choice by pressing Enter, thus transferring the request to the box below.
+A graph template instructs Polynator's graph tracing algorithm to search the graphs of all input structures for unique instances of the target subgraph.
+In the select mode, the atoms in a successfully traced subgraph are processed as the central atoms in an atom arrangement.
+This mode can also be used without checking the connect central atoms box.
+In that case, a coordination environment is discarded if the ligands do not form any of the specified subgraphs.
 The block mode blocks successfully traced graphs so that no subgraphs of a blocked graph can be found in the select mode.
-For example, when tracing tetragonal pyramids in the select mode, if the crystal structure contains an octahedron, the tracing algorithm will normally find a number of tetragonal pyramids.
-Those are just octahedra with one of the vertices missing.
-However, if there is a additional tracing request for octahedra (\equiv trigonal antiprisms) in block mode, the pseudo-pyramids will not be registered.
-In the reduce mode, the atoms in each successfully traced graph are collapsed into a single dummy atom.
+For example, when tracing tetragonal pyramids in the select mode, if the crystal structure contains an octahedron, the tracing algorithm will normally find a number of tetragonal pyramids, since they are just octahedra with one of the vertices missing.
+However, if there is a additional tracing request for octahedra (\equiv trigonal antiprisms) in the block mode, the pseudo-pyramids will be ignored.
+In the reduce mode, the atoms in each successfully traced subgraph are collapsed into a single dummy atom.
 This mode is applied before the others and the graph modified this way is then available for further tracing operations, including nested reductions.
-This can help to simplify an atom arrangement, for example by reducing a tetrahedral unit to a point.
+This can help to simplify an atom arrangement, for example by reducing a tetrahedral unit to a single pseudo-atom.

-There are a number of parametrized graph types, which appear with a question mark in square brackets in the dropdown menu of the graph tracing instructions panel.
+There are a number of parametrized graph types, which appear with a question mark in square brackets in the dropdown menu of the graph templates panel.
 To register such an entry, the question mark has to be replaced by an integer.
 For chains and rings, the integer refers to the number of vertices.
 For stars, it is the number of arms and for pyramids, bipyramids, hourglasses, prisms, antiprisms and elongated bipyramids, it denotes the number of atoms in the base.
 Supertetrahedra contain both central atoms and ligands of the constituent tetrahedra, but no bonds between ligands (i.e. the basic building block is a star[4]).
 The integer value is equivalent to the integer in the established notation of T2, T3 etc. for supertetrahedra.